Home Menu About Gallery Contact

 Zhirayr Avanyan Founder of Dolmama Restaurant

-Heritage clock and ornamental tile detail Sunlit courtyard with grape vines and watercolor mural Sunlit Dolmama dining room with heritage tiles and set tables
+Heritage clock and ornamental tile detail Sunlit courtyard with grape vines and watercolor mural Wine cellar room with hand-built racks

 Press